Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/projects/2021-MY-FIRST-APP-IMPROVEMENT.md

   I pointed it out, and performance issue was resolved on the other side.<br>
   As a **result**, AWS Lambda run time got back to its expected bounds.

-- While working on new features, I faced issues with application **architecture**.
+- While working on new features, I faced issues with application **code quality**.
   There was a lot of code duplication, and it was hard to integrate new components.
   The structure of the app was built based on a data model, but not on a logical algorithm steps.
   Literally, for each peace of data were performed several processing steps, something like this: